Four Hours At The Capitol

 7. HenryHooter

-HenryHooter Reservist
+HenryHooter Guest

 Fair comments, although when the Democrats claim it to be bloody armed insurrection, it is fair to point out that, at worst, it was an attempt to delay the process and not prevent it.
 That much is discernable from what you say above.